Meaning of Physical obsolesces:

 - Require ample amount of data

 - Less flexible compared to other methods

 B) Age-Life method:

-This method is also called the straight-line method as in this method effective age of the property is estimated and every year equal percent of depreciation provision is made.
-So that at the end of the asset life total depreciation provided for is equal to 100% cost of the property.
+This method is also called the straight-line method as in this method effective age of the property is estimated, and every year equal percent of depreciation provision is made.
+So that at the end of the asset life, the total depreciation provided for is equal to 100% cost of the property.

 Similarly, it is used most of the time and easy to determine the physical deterioration.
 In this method, the ratio of effective life to total economic life will be calculated and multiplied by the replacement cost of the property.

 The formula for Age Life Method